 Under the DGCL, the board of directors may amend by-laws if so authorized in the charter.
 The shareholders of a Delaware corporation also have the power to amend by-laws.
-TransoceanTransocean-Cayman

-Under the Companies Law, Transocean-Cayman's memorandum and articles may only be amended by a special resolution.
+Transoceanmemorandum and articles may only be amended by a special resolution.
 Transocean-Cayman's board of directors may not effect amendments to Transocean-Cayman's articles on its own.
+Some

+Transocean-Cayman's articles on its own.
 Some amendments to Transocean-Cayman's articles require as a quorum the presence of shareholders holding at least 95% of the shares entitled to vote at that meeting.
 See "Description of Authorized Shares of Transocean-Cayman."